openHPI/OpenWHO-chatbot/rasa/data/openWHO/general.md

 - I forgot my password
 - How can I retrieve my password
 - I need to reset my password
-- where can I reset my password
+- Where can I reset my password
-- where can I retrieve my password
+- Where can I retrieve my password

-## intent:technical_difficulties_question
-- I am experiencing technical difficulties, what can I do?
-- I have technical problems
-- where can I get help with a technical problem?
-- I have technical difficulties
-- I need help with a technical problem

 ## intent:who_credentials_usage_question
-- can I use my who credentials to log in the platform?
+- Can I use my who credentials to log in the platform?
-- can I use my who account for openwho?
+- Can I use my who account for openwho?
-- do I need a new account for openwho or can I use my who account?
+- Do I need a new account for openwho or can I use my who account?
-- can I use my who credentials
+- Can I use my who credentials

 ## intent:whats_openwho_question
 - What is OpenWHO?